Synchronize Microsoft 365 / Azure AD profile fields

 Decide what source should be used for custom user fields

-The WPO365 plugin and its extensions can look for Azure AD user attributes in various sources:
+The WPO365 plugin and its addons can look for Azure AD user attributes in various sources:

-You can configure your preferred source for additional user attributes when you go to WP Admin > WPO365 > User sync (in the section for Custom user fields, as shown above).
+You can configure your preferred source for additional user attributes when you go to WP Admin > WPO365 > User sync (in the section for Custom user fields, as shown below).

-Important If you would like to use Microsoft Graph as the source for additional user attributes, then it is recommended to change the Microsoft Graph version to beta.
-That version returns a lot more user attributes e.g. department.
+Please note It is recommended to change the Microsoft Graph version to beta (on the plugin's Integration configuration page).
+The beta version returns a lot more user attributes e.g. department.
 Please also note, that Microsoft Graph properties always start with a lowercase character e.g. department (and not Department).

 If you need to retrieve properties that are not returned by Microsoft Graph by default then you must explicitly define additional $select properties.